 One of the first steps in this process is for low-income designated credit unions to become CDFI certified.
 The NCUA and the Community Development Financial Institutions Fund are jointly engaged in an initiative to double the number of certified credit unions by the end of this year and are currently reaching out to credit unions that they feel would qualify.
 If you are contacted by the NCUA for this initiative and it meets your business model, we highly encourage you to consider applying.
 With the assistance of the NCUA, the process for CDFI certification has been streamlined and does not involve a cost to your credit union.

-Join us at one of the following workshops to hear more about the CDFI process, re-certification, applying for grants, and to learn more about available resources.
+Join us at one of the following workshops to hear more about the CDFI process, re-certification, applying for grants, and to learn more about available resources and potential community partnerships.

 Email firstname.lastname@example.org for specific locations and times if interested.